My Udemy coursesJohn Bandler’s courses at Udemy on Law, Cyberlaw, Cybersecurity, Privacy, Policies, Learning

 Udemy requires any course over 2 hours to charge at least $19.99 -- it cannot be free and it cannot be set at lower than $19.99.

-Consider also that Udemy engages in dynamic pricing.
+Then Udemy engages in dynamic pricing.
 I set my paid courses at the minimum allowable of $19.99 but Udemy may vary that price and display a higher price or lower price.
 They control that, not me.

 I do not intend to take any money from current or past students at formal academic institutions, and nor do I intend to market paid courses towards schools where I teach.
 Thus: